 LYMPHOMA: HODGKIN AND NON-HODGKIN

-Lenalidomide plus rituximab in previously untreated mantle cell lymphoma (November 2015)
+Bendamustine plus rituximab in mantle cell or clinically indolent lymphoma (June 2017)

 MULTIPLE MYELOMA AND OTHER PLASMA CELL DISORDERS